Converging perspectives

-When a highly successful person shares their personal reflections, I read it.
-When another highly successful person also share their reflections and they share some of the same points, I really try to remember those the most.
+When a highly successful person shares their personal reflections, I think it’s a good idea to read it.
+If another highly successful person shares their reflections and it contains some of the same themes, I think it’s a very good idea to remember it.

 Below are overlapping themes from Sam Altman’s “What I Wish Someone Told Me” and Alexandr Wang’s “What I Learned in 2023“: